 In other words, I’m going to be introduced one day to my baby boy.

-And just as that little one now grown, mature and wholly perfected sings and praises God for His grace, you will be there too . . . one day reunited with him or her and together, you will praise the Lord . . . in worship that will never come to an end.
+And just as that little baby, now grown, mature and wholly perfected sings and praises God for His grace, you will be there too . . . one day reunited with him or her and together, you will praise the Lord . . . in worship that will never come to an end.